 For years I had it in my head that Setúbal was a dreary industrial city of little interest.
 Happily, I was wrong.
 The research I did before we went revealed little in terms of things to do in Setúbal, apart from dolphin-watching, so it took Mike and I completely by surprise that we liked the city so much.

-At less than 40 minutes drive or a 55-minute train ride from Lisbon to Setubal, it’s an easy day trip but one I’d never bothered taking.
+At less than 40 minutes drive or a 55-minute train ride, Setubal is an easy day trip from Lisbon but one I’d never bothered taking.
 I was, however, keen to explore the Sado Estuary and spend more time in Arrabida Natural Park so Setubal seemed like a convenient base.